 Here are the most important factors to consider when buying vitamins to boost eye health and vision.

-An effective formula for eye vitamins should have the following ingredients:
+An effective formula for eye vitamins should include:

-- Lutein and zeaxanthin.
-These two compounds are carotenoids, i.e., pigments found in the plants and in your eyes’ macula and retina.
-Lutein and zeaxanthin supplements can help absorb blue and ultraviolet light, protecting your eyes from damage.
-What’s more, several studies indicate that these compounds are the best eye health vitamins to prevent the formation of cataracts and slow down or stop the progress of AMD.
+- Lutein and zeaxanthin—carotenoids, i.e., pigments found in the plants and in your eyes’ macula and retina.
+These compounds help absorb blue and ultraviolet light, protecting your eyes from damage.
+What’s more, several studies indicate that they also prevent the formation of cataracts and slow down or stop the progress of AMD.

-- Vitamin C. A powerful antioxidant, vitamin C protects the eyes from harmful free radicals.
-When taken in combination with vitamin E and other supplements, vitamin C can also reduce the risk of certain types of cataracts or slow down their progression by helping collagen production.
+- Vitamin C—A powerful antioxidant, vitamin C protects the eyes from harmful free radicals.
+When taken in combination with vitamin E and other supplements, it can also reduce the risk of certain types of cataracts or slow down their progression by helping collagen production.

-- Vitamin E. Studies on the best eye care vitamins reveal that a diet rich in vitamin E can help maintain eye health, as well as stop free radicals from breaking down healthy tissue.
-Studies also seem to suggest that vitamin E can prevent the appearance of age-related cataracts, although more research is needed to support these claims.
+- Vitamin E—Studies have shown that a diet rich in vitamin E can help maintain eye health, as well as stop free radicals from breaking down healthy tissue.
+Studies also suggest that vitamin E can prevent the appearance of age-related cataracts, although more research is needed to support these claims.

-Other vitamins and minerals for good eye health, which aren’t included in the AREDS/AREDS2 formulation, include:
+Other vitamins and minerals, which aren’t included in the AREDS/AREDS2 formulation, include:

-- Vitamin B1 (thiamine).
-Probably best known as the “anti-stress” vitamin, B1 has also proven helpful in reducing inflammation, particularly in treating uveitis—an inflammatory condition that could lead to blindness.
+- Vitamin B1 (thiamine)—Well-known as the “anti-stress” vitamin, it’s also proven helpful in reducing inflammation, particularly in treating uveitis (an inflammatory condition that could lead to blindness).
 Studies also indicate that consuming vitamin B1, in combination with protein, vitamin A, and niacin, could reduce the risk of cataracts.

-- Vitamin A. This vitamin is also connected to a reduced risk of cataracts and AMD.
-It’s recommended as one of the best eye vitamins for astigmatism as well, but its main benefits lie in treating xerophthalmia, a progressive condition that could eventually lead to blindness.
+- Vitamin A—This vitamin is also connected to a reduced risk of cataracts and AMD.
+It’s recommended for helping with astigmatism, too, but its main benefits lie in treating xerophthalmia, a progressive condition that could eventually lead to blindness.

-- Vitamins B6, B9, and B12.
-This blend of vitamins is said to lower homocysteine levels in the body—a protein causing inflammation and increasing the risk of ADM.
+- Vitamins B6, B9, and B12—This combo of vitamins helps lower homocysteine levels in the body—a protein causing inflammation and increasing the risk of ADM.

-- Omega-3 fatty acids.
-DHA and EPA, the most common omega-3 fatty acids, have powerful anti-inflammatory effects, and help cell formation in the eyes.
+- Omega-3 fatty acids—DHA and EPA, the most common omega-3 fatty acids, have powerful anti-inflammatory effects, and help cell formation in the eyes.
 Consumption of omega-3s is also said to reduce the risk of ADM and play a role in the prevention of DR (diabetic retinopathy).
-DHA, in particular, is one of the best eye vitamins for kids, known to boost vision development from an early age.
+DHA, in particular, is known to boost vision development from an early age.
 Moreover, it helps cells regenerate after damage from light exposure and age.
 Finally, omega-3 acids can treat dry eye syndrome by regenerating damaged corneal nerves.